 The Commonwealth of Nations was then formed (thanks to the help of Jan Smuts (who coined the phrase)).
 This was formed as a means to protect British investments (specifically the infrastructure and investments the British government has made in each of these countries).

-If your parents were born in a colony, Move Up, unfortunately, cannot further assist in British nationality application.
-In these cases, we encourage clients to find out if their grandparents were born in the UK to see if they can claim UK Ancestry working rights.
+Therefore if your parents were born in a colony, Move Up, unfortunately, cannot further assist in British nationality application.
+In these cases however we encourage clients to find out if their grandparents were born in the UK to see if they can claim UK Ancestry working rights.